Enterprises must consider agency, accountability and access during their AI implementation journeys.

 Parallel Lessons: IoT and the Software Supply Chain

 Threats introduced by AI agents are not without precedent.
-In the consumer Internet of Things (IoT), lax controls and a rush to connectivity have led to widespread breaches and botnet formation, as vividly illustrated by the Mirai incident.
+In the consumer Internet of Things (IoT), lax controls and a rush to connectivity created widespread breaches and botnet formation, as vividly illustrated by the Mirai incident.

-In the enterprise sphere, catastrophic supply chain breaches like SolarWinds and MOVEit have shown just how wide and deep third-party risk can run when over-privileged, interconnected systems are not properly governed.
+In the enterprise sphere, catastrophic supply chain breaches like SolarWinds and MOVEit demonstrate just how wide and deep third-party risk can run when over-privileged, interconnected systems are not properly governed.

 The Anatomy of Agentic Risk

-Agent threats are unique because they span manipulation of input and interface (through prompt injection or DOM attacks); misuse or leakage of sensitive data; and systemic vulnerability propagation in orchestrated, multi-agent workflows.
+Agent threats present distinctive challenges as they encompass manipulation of inputs and interfaces—such as through prompt injection or DOM attacks—the misuse or exposure of sensitive information, as well as the systemic propagation of vulnerabilities within coordinated, multi-agent workflows.

-Machine speed and scale can dramatically amplify the damage, directly impacting confidentiality, integrity and availability of data resources.
+Machine speed and scale can dramatically increase harm, impacting the confidentiality, integrity and availability of data.

 Strategic Imperatives: Building a Framework for Resilient Agentic Systems